LEAVE EVERYTHING! Ranveer Singh Pulls Off The CRAZIEST LOOK For His Wedding Party & The Pics Are Wow

 - Inside Pictures From Priyanka Chopra-Nick Jonas' Thanksgiving Dinner

-We had told you that tonight (November 24, 2018), Ritika Bhavnani, the sister of Ranveer Singh, will be hosting a party for the newlyweds and now, we're here with the first picture of Ranveer Singh from the same.
+We had told you that tonight (November 24, 2018), Ritika Bhavnani, Ranveer Singh's sister, would be hosting a party for the newlyweds and now, we're here with the first picture of Ranveer Singh from the same.
 Donning a quirky avatar, Ranveer Singh looks every bit crazy and we aren't complaining!
-Have a look at his pictures for tonight's party..
+Have a look at his pictures for tonight's party...

 Oh So Quirky!

-Designer Manish Arora shred the picture and captioned it as saying, "When your friend and one of the best actors in India asks you to make clothes for his wedding party this is what is the result @ranveersingh my love congratulations it's been crazy fun to dress you up yet again and it's just the beginning !
+Designer Manish Arora shared the picture and captioned it as saying, "When your friend and one of the best actors in India asks you to make clothes for his wedding party this is what is the result @ranveersingh my love congratulations it's been crazy fun to dress you up yet again and it's just the beginning !
 Next should be burning man?"

 Fans React To His Look For The Party